NORTHWEST TERRITORIES

 (1939 - unknown), Holman (Ulukhaktok), Victoria Island

-A Hudson's Bay Co. post.
-The hamlet was renamed in 2006.
+A Hudson's Bay Co. post, relocated from Walker Bay.
+The hamlet was relocated one mile west in 1965, and was renamed in 2006.

 Walker Bay Posts